The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 Evidence: EEG electrodes measure electrical activity at the scalp surface.

-Evidence: in comparison to an FMRI, EEG equipment is relatively affordable and requires minimal maintenance.
+Evidence: In comparison to an FMRI, EEG equipment is relatively affordable and requires minimal maintenance.
 Unlike expensive neuroimaging techniques like fMRI or PET scans, EEG offers a cost-effective option for studying brain function.

 Explain: The affordability of EEG technology expands opportunities for researchers to conduct large-scale studies, facilitating greater access to brain research across diverse populations and settings in psychology.